 Nightingale Hospital offers free support groups for patients who have completed their inpatient and/or day therapy programmes.
 We understand there can be challenges after your treatment and therapy, that is why we would like to further help with your transition by providing these free groups for one year following your discharge.

 Free family support group

-You may feel frustrated that you can’t take away the feelings your loved one is struggling with but we are here to advise, give information and support you in helping them.
-Nightingale Hospital offer a number of FREE specialised addiction, eating disorder, general psychiatry and adolescent family groups for our current patient’s families, facilitated by experts in their respected fields.
+You may feel frustrated that you can’t take away the feelings your loved one is struggling with but we are here to advise, give information, and support you in helping them.
+Nightingale Hospital offers a number of FREE specialised addictions, eating disorders, general psychiatry, and adolescent family groups for our current patient’s families, facilitated by experts in their respective fields.